 But what advantages do I get by focusing on breathing, not identifying with thoughts, or observing and classifying them?

 A very important one, “to be certain that you are in the present”

 It is a way to make sure that you take care of your mental health, avoiding the fall in illnesses such as depression and anxiety where your attention is focused on defeatist thoughts of what happened or catastrophists about what will happen.
 Your identification with these thoughts can create a new reality that makes you sick.

 Since you focus on observing the present during meditation, thoughts stop being a priority for a while and you can be focused on who you really are at that moment.
 Not what you were, not what you will be, just what you are.
 A physical and mental feeling of calm and wellness is generated.

-You may feel resistance at first, but it is very possible that is caused more by evasive or questioning thoughts, than by the technique itself.
+You may feel resistance to practice mindfulness meditation at first, but it is very possible that is caused more by evasive or questioning thoughts, than by the technique itself.